mazurolegdev/telegram-cms/README.md

 # Short feature list:
 - It works with bot's and user's accounts
 - It can parse all account groups and channels
-- It can parse all account contacts
+- It can parse all account contacts and dialogs
 - It can talk with users using Triggers System
 - It can broadcast any posts of any channels and groups to your channel or your contact.
 Even if you are not a admin of parsed group.
 - It can broadcast content from RSS Feeds to any groups and channels.
 Even if you are not a admin of parsed group. [need fix]
 - It can broadcast schedule content to any groups and channels.
 Even if you are not a admin of parsed group. [need fix]
+- It got handle API for 90% of features. [not started yet]
+- It can handle API for Text Recognitions. [not started yet]
+- It can make visit statistics for any groups and channels you want. [not started yet]
+- It can make sales statistics. [not started yet]

 # Short architecture description:
 - State machine inside Django's MVC and Aiohttp.
 Both got API.